OscarSavolainenDR/Quantization-Tutorials/Resnet-FX-Graph-Mode-Quant/README.md

-# How to do FX Graph Mode Quantization of a ResNet
+# How to do FX Graph Mode Quantization of a ResNet (Static)

 This is the finished code associated with the Youtube tutorial at: